-The following options are available in the Local/Remote: Type field:
+The following options are available in the Local/Remote: Type field, which require specific settings in the related fields IP, Netmask and Port:

-Description Meaning host Enter the >> IP address of a single PC that is to be covered by this rule.
-If you have selected certain protocols to limit the data traffic concerned, you may be requested to enter a >> PORT number.
-This only applies to UDP and TCP.

-Description Meaning net Enter the IP address of a network and the asso- ciated \rightarrow netmask that are to be covered by this rule.
+Description Meaning host Enter the &gt;&gt; IP address of a single PC that is to be covered by this rule.
+If you have selected the protocols tcp or udp to restrict the data traffic, you may be requested to enter a PORT number. net Enter the IP address of a network and the asso- ciated $\rightarrow$ netmask that are to be covered by this rule.
 The command prompt for the netmask appears automatically if you select net .
 It is separated from the command prompt for the IP address by the character "/".
-You may also be requested to enter a PORT number here. range Enter an IP address range that is to be covered by this rule.
-The command prompt changes automatically so that you can enter two IP addresses sepa- rated by a "-".
-You may also be requested to enter a PORT number here. dhcp Only for Remote: Type .
-The remote gateway obtains its IP configuration via >> DHCP . own/peer If you select this option, it is assumed automati- cally that the dynamic IP address of the gate- way (if applicable) is covered by this rule.
-In this case no further settings are necessary.
+If you have selected the protocols tcp or udp to restrict the data traffic, you may be requested to enter a PORT number. range Enter an IP address range that is to be covered by this rule.
+The command prompt changes automatically so that you can enter two IP addresses separated by a "-".
+If you have selected the protocols tcp or udp to restrict the data traffic, you may be requested to enter a PORT number. dhcp Only for REMOTE: TYPE .
+The remote gateway obtains its IP configuration via &gt;&gt; DHCP .

+Description Meaning own Only for Local: Type If you select this option, it is assumed automati- cally that the dynamic IP address of the gate- way (if applicable) is covered by this rule.
+In this case no further settings are necessary. peer Only for REMOTE: TYPE If you select this option, it is assumed automati- cally that the IP address of the peer with dynamic IP address is affected by the rule.